-According to the EPA website, the rule takes effect 30 days after it appears on the Federal Register, which is expected in January 2017.
+According to the EPA website, the rule takes effect 30 days after it appears on the Federal Register, which occurred on June 14, 2017.
 The compliance date is 36 months from the effective date of the rule.

 Being an early adopter can afford the office a number of benefits:

 The single most important aspect is to insure your office recycles on a timely basis.
 Non-compliance is problematic.

 Simply purchasing a piece of equipment, such as an amalgam separator, from your dental supplier does NOT achieve compliance.